Rath2601/core_java/README.md

     * Utility Methods: Enable utility functions related to the interface, accessible without creating an instance of an implementing class, keeping relevant methods together.
   * Private Methods:
     Hold all the logic that can be used only by default/static methods inside interface.

-* all methods are public abstract.
-* all variables are public static final.
+* all methods are public abstract & all variables are public static final.
 * can't have static and non static block.
-* Anonymous inner class of interface can be created in subclass with all its method implementation for that particular object.
+* Anonymous inner class of interface can be created in subclass with all its method implementation for that particular object.(use Lambdas instead)

 ## **INNER CLASSES**: